-SUBJECT KNOWLED SUBJECT KNOWLEDGE AND CURRICULUM EXPECTATIONS FOR ALL PROFESSIONAL PRACTICES Following expert input and mentoring via: Observation Practise Receiving feedback The Weekly Development Summary and related professional dialogue should guide trainees to reflect on and respond to the suggested following questions that will help mentors to assess a trainees' progress against the Primary ITE Curriculum.
-Trainees should learn: Discussion should draw upon lesson observations. examples from the trainee's teaching and practice, centre based training and academic reading.
-To know a subject's distinctive knowledge structures, e.g. "big ideas" in a sub- knowledge informs our understanding of the world What are your areas for subject knowledge development?
+SUBJECT KNOWLEDGE AND CURRICULUM

+Following expert input and mentoring via: Observation Practise Receiving feedback Trainees should learn: The Weekly Development Summary and related professional dialogue should guide trainees to reflect on and respond to the suggested following questions that will help mentors to assess a trainees' progress against the Primary ITE Curriculum.
+Discussion should draw upon lesson observations. examples from the trainee's teaching and practice, centre based training and academic reading.
+To know a subject's distinctive knowledge structures, e.g. "big ideas" in a subject knowledge informs our understanding of the world ject and how that What are your areas for subject knowledge development?
 How will you address these?
-To demonstrate sufficient awareness of subject-specific knowledge when plantlessons Have you been able to identify how students are supported in mastering important concepts?
+To demonstrate sufficient awareness of subject-specific knowledge when planning and delivering lessons Have you been able to identify how students are supported in mastering important concepts?
 What made this effective?
-To know the context of the school's curriculum To know how to balance the acquisition of new knowledge and the reinforcem knowledge nent of existing How effective have you been in helping to address pupils' misconceptions?
+To know the context of the school's curriculum To know how to balance the acquisition of new knowledge and the reinforcement of existing knowledge How effective have you been in helping to address pupils' misconceptions?
 How could you develop this?
 To know the requisite level of composite knowledge for their phase of training How do you feel you are developing in your use of questioning and effective classroom talk?
-ADDITIONAL EXPECTATIONS FOR DEVELOPMENTAL PROFESSIONAL PRACTICE EXPECTATIONS FOR CONSOLIDATION PROFESSIONAL PRACTICE Following expert input and mentoring via: ut and mentoring via: Observation Practise Receiving feedback ObservationPractiseReceiving feedback Trainees should learn: Trainees should learn:
+ADDITIONAL EXPECTATIONS FOR DEVELOPMENTAL ADDITIONAL EX PECTATIONS FOR CONSOLIDATION PROFESSIONAL PRACTICE PROFESSIONAL PRACTICE Following expert input and mentoring via: Following expert input and mentor ut and mentoring via: Observation Practise Receiving feedback Observation Practise Receiving feedback Trainees should learn: Trainees should learn: